 - To ensure maximum tax savings, it is crucial to understand the tax implications of investing in farmland and potential deductions.

 - Farmers can take advantage of tax benefits provided by the government through a land conservation trust.

 - Farmland investing has other tax benefits, such as sales or property tax exemptions, depreciation, and various deductions.

 - Farmland qualifies for a 1031 exchange and can be invested through an individual retirement account.

 - Always consult with a tax professional about your own unique tax situation, as we are not tax or investment professionals.

-For decades, farmland has proven itself to be a smart investment.
-Historically, it simply does not lose value, and has even outpaced the stock market.
+For decades, farmland has proven itself to be an intelligent investment.
+Historically, it does not lose value and has even outpaced the stock market.

-However, before investing in any new asset class, it is important to understand how the investment will be taxed and potential deductions to help save your tax bill.
+However, before investing in any new asset class, it is essential to understand how the investment will be taxed and potential deductions to help save your tax bill.